 As a “worker” you are protected under the Equality Act 2010 (the Act) against discrimination, victimisation and workplace harassment.
 The status of worker is wider than that of employee, and as such can extend to contract and agency workers or even self-employed individuals if they qualify as a “workers”.
-If you have uncertainty over your employment status, our experts can assist you clarify this.
+If you have uncertainty over your employment status, our discrimination solicitors can assist you to clarify this.

 The Act protects you from being discriminated against because of a protected characteristic.
 The protected characteristics are defined in the Act and the Equality and Human Rights Commission Statutory Code of Practice on employment, as set out below: